 Bedroom

-The bedroom plays a large part in Feng Shui as it is the area of the home where one relaxes, unwind and have intimate moments.
+The bedroom plays a large part in Feng Shui as it is the home area where one relaxes, unwinds, and has intimate moments.

-For a start, be sure to position you bed such that:
+For a start, be sure to position your bed such that:

 - It is approachable from both sides